Lambs and Crab Legs

 C-Sections on ewes are usually a snap.
 With the ventral midline approach, the lambs are within easy reach.
 The surgery is often brief.

 With everything set up and the incision site blocked with Lidocaine, I made the incision.
-With this girl, the incision was complicated with a large milk vein coursing its tortuous path right up the midline.
+The incision was complicated by a large milk vein coursing its tortuous path right up the midline.
 I would have to dodge it through the entire procedure.